-This article was last updated Jul 05, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 05, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 You can qualify for United Premier Silver status in one of two ways:

 - Fly 25,000 Premier Qualifying Miles (PQMs) and spend $3,000 in Premier Qualifying Dollars (PQD) (for U.S. residents) on United or United Express in a calendar year.

 - Fly 30 segments Premier Qualifying Segments (PQS) and spend $3,000 in PQDs (for U.S. resident) on United or United Express partners within a calendar year.